osegbotonie/enterprise-m365-administration-lab/docs/07-privileged-access-management.md

 ## Scenario

-Normal administrative access is unavailable due to an authentication or configuration problem.
+Normal administrative access is unavailable because of an authentication or configuration problem.

 ## Recommended Process

-1. An authorized administrator uses the emergency access process.
+1. An authorized administrator follows the emergency access process.
 2. The break-glass account is used only when necessary.
 3. The emergency activity is monitored.
 4. The underlying issue is investigated.